-Appropriations, 2017 \$45,000,000
+Appropriations, 2018 \$45,000,000

-Budget estimate, 2018 45,000,000
+Budget estimate, 2019 45,000,000

-Committee recommendation 45,000,000
+Committee recommendation $52,\!500,\!000$

-As authorized by Scholarships for Opportunity and Results Act [SOAR Act] and as part of a three-part comprehensive funding strategy, the District of Columbia receives funds for District of Columbia Public Schools, Public Charter Schools and Opportunity Scholarships.
+As authorized by Scholarships for Opportunity and Results Act and as part of a three-part comprehensive funding strategy, the District of Columbia receives funds for District of Columbia Public Schools [DCPS], public charter schools, and Opportunity Scholarships.
 The intent of this comprehensive funding approach was to ensure progress and improvement of DCPS and public charter schools, while ensuring continued funding to support the Opportunity Scholarship Program for students to attend private schools.

-The Committee recommends a Federal payment of \$45,000,000 for school improvement which is the same as the fiscal year 2017 enacted level and the budget request.
-These funds are allocated as follows: \$15,000,000 for District of Columbia Public Schools, \$15,000,000 for Public Charter Schools and \$15,000,000 for Opportunity Scholarships.
+The Committee recommends a Federal payment of \$52,500,000 above for school improvement, which is \$7,500,000 above the fiscal year 2018 enacted level and the budget request to prevent a reduction in the number of students currently enrolled in the Opportunity Scholarship Program.
+These funds are allocated as follows: \$17,500,000 for District of Columbia Public Schools, \$17,500,000 for Public Charter Schools and \$17,500,000 for Opportunity Scholarships.